opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

 To reorder a field in a dataset:

-1. In the preview area of the Processing tab, click on the Reorder button of the field you want to reorder in the dataset.
+1. In the preview area of the Processing tab, click on the |icon-order| button of the field you want to reorder in the dataset.
 2. While maintaining the click on the Reorder button, drag the field to its new position in the dataset.
 3. Once the field in its new position in the dataset, stop maintaining the click.